50 Fun and Unique Things to Do in Gainesville TODAY

 The maze offers one of the most fun and the most scary things to do in Gainesville.

 Newberry Cornfield Halloween Maze.
 Fun things to do in Gainesville, Florida.
+Keep reading to find out more about what to do in Gainesville.

-By day, the maze is a family friendly attraction and great fun for little ones along with a carnival style kids area of games, a bounce house and a cow train.
+By day, the maze is a family-friendly attraction and great fun for little ones along with a carnival-style kid’s area of games, a bounce house, and a cow train.

 However, come nightfall, in creep the ghouls and ghosts for the ultimate haunted experience.